rorcde/mds20_cohortney/README.md

 more examples can be found in src/DeepCluster/test_deep_cluster.ipynb

-#### Dirichlet Mixture Model of Hawkes Processes
+### Dirichlet Mixture Model of Hawkes Processes

 examples of usage DMMHP can be found in src/DMHP/hp_test.ipynb

-#### Convolutional Autoencoder Clustering over Cohortney
+### Convolutional Autoencoder Clustering over Cohortney

-examples of usage can be found in src/Cohortney/test_CAE.ipynb
+examples of usage can be found in src/CAE/test_CAE.ipynb

-#### Optimal Transport for Clustering over Cohortney
+### Optimal Transport for Clustering over Cohortney

 example of usage can be found in src/optimal_transport/test_op.ipynb

+### Original Cohortney

+examples of usage can be found in src/Cohortney/pure_cohortney.ipynb